Fiaz10/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2017-12-15"
   date_end = "2021-05-30"
-  description = """ Fiaz has been ranked in the top 10% five times out of his six semesters at The University of Texas at Dallas."""
+  description = """ Fiaz has been ranked in the top 10% of his class for five semesters out of six at The University of Texas at             Dallas."""

 [[item]]
   organization = "The University of Texas at Dallas"